-The current income tax charge is determined on the basis of the tax laws and tax rates in force in each country in which the Group operates during the period in which the income is generated.
+The current income tax charge is determined based on the tax laws and tax rates in force in each country in which the Group operates during the period in which the income is generated.

 1.18.2 Deferred taxes

 Deferred taxes are recognised when temporary differences arise between the carrying amount of an asset or liability in the balance sheet and its tax base.